top of page

 6. Virtual Submetering

+This method isn’t limited to tracking daily patterns.
+It also helps identify problems early.
 Here’s how virtual submetering can help with water conservation:

-• Spot leaks early: By monitoring individual fixtures, the system can quickly identify leaks, even small ones, and prevent water waste.
+• Spot leaks early - By monitoring individual fixtures, the system can quickly identify leaks, even small ones, and prevent water waste.

-• Encourage mindful usage: When people see how much water they use, they’re more likely to save water.
+• Encourage mindful usage - When people see how much water they use, they’re more likely to save water.

-• Detect overuse: If water use is unusually high, the system can flag it so action can be taken.
+• Detect overuse - If water use is unusually high, the system can flag it so action can be taken.

-• Support fair billing: Residents are billed based on actual water use, which can motivate them to use water wisely.
+• Support fair billing - Residents are billed based on actual water use, which can motivate them to use water wisely.

-• Track usage patterns: Building managers can use the data to understand water use and make smarter decisions to conserve it.
+• Track usage patterns - Building managers can use the data to understand water use and make smarter decisions to conserve it.

 How DrizzleX Helps You With Its Water Conservation Technology